jeppebundsgaard/observe/README.md

 # Observe teaching and learning practices

+Development has moved to https://codeberg.org/jeppebundsgaard/observe.
+Github is no longer safe in the hands of Microsoft.

 Observe allows researchers and practitioners to systematically observe teaching and learning practices.

 Go to [observe.education](https://observe.education) to use the system, or download your own version here.